Location of Detector Systems in Neutrino Alley

 Liquid argon (LAr) detectors continue to be instrumental in high energy physics.
 Efforts to reduce thresholds and inform the LAr detector response are crucial for future WIMP searches, long baseline experiments, and CEvNS measurements.

 CENNS-10 is a single phase liquid argon (LAr) detector developed at Fermilab.
-Two facing PMTs see a 22kg mass of LAr.
-It has been operating at the SNS since December 2016 and will be upgraded to improve light collection in the summer of 2017.
+Two facing PMTs see a 24-kg mass of LAr.
+It has been operating at the SNS since December 2016 and was upgraded to improve light collection in the summer of 2017.
 The LAr working group convener is Rex Tayloe.

 The groundwork for the 610 kg fiducial mass of CENNS-750 detector is laid, to provide precision measurements of the CEvNS cross-section on argon, to probe processes such as the charged-current (CC) response of argon nuclei, and search for accelerator-produced dark matter with unprecedented sensitivity.
-The primary purpose of operating CENNS-750 is to demonstrate the feasibility of a future ~10 t design and mitigate the associated risks, CENNS-750 will already provide competitive preliminary limits on accelerator-produced dark matter.
+CENNS-750 will demonstrate the feasibility of a future ~10 t design and mitigate the associated risks, CENNS-750 will already provide competitive preliminary limits on accelerator-produced dark matter.

 A 185-kg NaI[Tl] detector was deployed at the SNS in June 2016.
 This detector was built to study the neutrino charged-current interaction on iodine-127 and to measure beam-related backgrounds for a CEvNS search using sodium recoils.
 Plans are underway for a ton-scale deployment that will simultaneously measure these cross-sections.
 Apart from drastically different energy scales, the charged-current interaction only occurs for electron neutrinos, whereas CEvNS should occur for all flavors of neutrinos.
-The NaI[Tl] working group conveners are Phil Barbeau and Jason Detwiler.
+The NaI[Tl] working group convener is Diane Markoff.